 To answer this question, think about which one would provide you with the least information about how an immigrant's day-to-day life.
-If you're still struggling, think about what each option
+If you're still struggling, think about what each option does tell you.

 A. Tells about urban employment where many immigrants were working.
 It's fiction (presumably), but I think it's safe to assume that it's got some basis in fact AND the fictionalized part is the author's interpretation of feelings and mood.